 After I moved to a hosted version of the chef server, I started getting this problem with knife:

 knife download environments ERROR: SSL Validation failure connecting to host: chef.yourdomain.com - SSL_connect returned=1 errno=0 state=SSLv3 read server certificate B: certificate verify failed ERROR: OpenSSL::SSL::SSLError: SSL_connect returned=1 errno=0 state=SSLv3 read server certificate B: certificate verify failed

 There are a couple of ways to fix this.
 [Read more…]

-It’s been about six months since I started this blog and I’ve been able to keep up with content for the most part.
-I’ve enjoyed talking about issues and ideas that have really helped me find new insight and motivation for where I’d like to go.
+It’s been about six months since I started this blog and I thought it’s time for a retrospective.
+I’ve enjoye talking about issues and ideas that have really helped me find new insight and motivation for where I’d like to go.

 If you haven’t noticed, I have had a bit of a content categorization problem that I’ve finally found the answer to.
 Let me explain.
 [Read more…]